 For regulated industries, MintMCP delivers:

-- SOC 2 Type II attestation with ongoing compliance monitoring
+- SOC 2 Type II audited controls with ongoing compliance monitoring

-- GDPR-compliant audit trails that log every tool call, access request, and configuration change
+- Complete audit trails that log every tool call, access request, and configuration change

-- Regional data-handling controls that should be reviewed directly with MintMCP during evaluation
+- Penetration testing, encryption in transit and at rest, and data residency options that should be reviewed directly with MintMCP during evaluation

 These controls can streamline security review for regulated organizations, but sector-specific requirements should still be validated during procurement.